Yezcgithub/makefile/README.md

 5. Support configurable generation of release, debug, and simultaneous generation of release and debug versions
 6. Support configurable saving locations for generated target files and generated intermediate files
 7. Support generation of preprocessor files and assembly file commands
+8. Support the configuration of parameters in the script

 ## 3、Advantages